davealex/squarepeg/README.md

 - To see the Slack Logs in action, you'll need to add a webhook url to `.env` at `LOG_SLACK_WEBHOOK_URL`

 ## Others
-You can run the program with `php artisan import:posts api` You can also listen for queues with `php artisan queue:listen`
+You can also listen for queues with `php artisan queue:listen` You can run the importer program with `php artisan import:posts api`

 Note: the `api` option provided above runs the API importer aspect of the program.
 The program is built to potentially allow importing data from other sources, such as; `file`